SWTOR-Slicers/Slicers-GUI/README.md

-## Slicers-GUI is partially compatible with Game Update 7.2.1 (Extract and Locate tools).
+### Status Update:
-### Our Blender importer add-on is so, too: it imports objects and characters, but the importing of skeletons and animations are yet to be reworked.
+**Slicers-GUI is partially compatible with SWTOR 64 bit (Game Update 7.2.1 or higher):** Its Extract and Locate tools work (we recommend to disregard the Locate tool, though, as our new [Character Assembler Blender add-on](https://github.com/SWTOR-Slicers/SWTOR-Character-Assembler) does that step by itself).

-**If you need those, there's the option of getting compatible ones by doing an assets extraction from an older SWTOR installation (whose .tor files can be downloaded from **[here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)**), and placing them where they would belong so that other tools can automate their use.**
+**Our Blender importer add-on is so, too: it imports objects and characters, but the importing of skeletons and animations are yet to be reworked:** If you need those, there's the option of getting compatible ones by doing an assets extraction from an older SWTOR installation (whose .tor files can be downloaded from **[here](https://drive.google.com/drive/folders/1ZkBNz1cK_IXBxBd4OIYL1jRImnnfHXKW?usp=sharing)**), and placing them where they would belong so that other tools can automate their use.

 ___